Green Initiative Program

 Madden’s Food & Beverage Departments

 Madden’s strives to bring the highest quality wines from all over the world to our guests.
-Over the last three years, we have begun to incorporate more wines from vintners practicing sustainable or organic viticulture.
+We have begun to incorporate more wines from vintners practicing sustainable or organic viticulture.
 In essence, those who practice sustainable viticulture strive to produce the finest and healthiest grapes; meanwhile conserving resources, maintaining the environment, and cultivating positive relationships with employees and the surrounding communities.
 Wines labeled organic must be produced in accordance with standards set in that state or country.
 The basic tenet of organic farming is the avoidance of all chemical fertilizers and chemical pest control.
 Our wine list at Madden’s includes several organic or sustainable wines, and for our guests’ convenience we have clearly identified those wines on our menus.

 - All outdoor bars will utilize reusable drinkware.